Skip to main content

 eXp Realty

 eXp Realty is a cloud-based brokerage founded in 2009 by Glenn Sanford, headquartered in Bellingham, Washington.
-The brokerage operates with no physical offices at the brokerage level. eXp Realty is a subsidiary of eXp World Holdings, which trades on NASDAQ as EXPI.
+The brokerage operates with no physical offices at the brokerage level. eXp Realty is a subsidiary of eXp World Holdings, which trades on NASDAQ as AGNT.
 The brokerage operates across the United States, Canada, the United Kingdom, Australia, Puerto Rico, Mexico, South Africa, India, and additional international markets.

 Real Brokerage